MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/tutorial_2_gradient_customization.rst

     [surf_lh, surf_rh] = load_conte69();

 The ``GradientMaps`` object allows for many different kernels and dimensionality reduction techniques (for a full list see :ref:`GradientMaps`).
-Lets have a look at three different kernels.
+Let's have a look at three different kernels.

 .. code-block:: matlab